 The Tennessee limited power of attorney document allows a resident to choose someone else to handle specific monetary related actions or decisions on their behalf.
-The person doing the representation, known as the “Agent,” must always perform their duties in the best interests and to the favor of the person being represented, the “Principal.”
-The Principal may choose the Agent’s powers by selecting them from a list of options on the form or by writing them in themselves.
+The person doing the representation, known as the “agent,” must always perform their duties in the best interests of the person being represented, the “principal.”
+The principal may choose the agent’s powers by selecting them from a list of options on the form or by writing them in themselves.

 There are two types of limited power of attorney forms to choose from:

 Signing Requirements – No statutory signing requirement.
 However, the document should be signed by the principal before a notary public or two (2) witnesses.